CS Mioveni

 Clubul Sportiv Mioveni (/ro/), commonly known as CS Mioveni or simply Mioveni, was a Romanian professional football club based in Mioveni, Argeș County.

 The team was founded in 2000 as AS Mioveni and began playing the fourth division.
 The following year, it merged with nearby Dacia Pitești and took its berth in the Divizia C. The club made its first appearance in the top division in the 2007–08 campaign as Dacia Mioveni, and in 2010 settled on the current name of CS Mioveni.

 "The Yellow and Greens" played their home matches at the Stadionul Orășenesc, which had a seating capacity of 10,000 persons.

 History

-First years and ascension (2000–2011)
+Foundation and rise through the divisions (2000–2011)

-The club was founded in 2000 under the name AS Mioveni (Mioveni Sports Association).
-After one season in the Liga IV, AS Mioveni merged with Dacia Pitești in 2001 and took its place in the Liga III, while the club changed its name to AS Dacia Mioveni, only to change it soon after that to CS Dacia Mioveni (Dacia Mioveni Sports Club).
+The club was founded in 2000 under the name AS Mioveni (Asociația Sportivă Mioveni).
+After spending one season in Liga IV, AS Mioveni merged with Dacia Pitești in 2001 and took its place in Liga III.
+Following the merger, the club was renamed AS Dacia Mioveni and shortly afterwards became CS Dacia Mioveni.

-In its first season of division football, Dacia finished 3rd in the Liga III.
-The next season however, the team finished top of series IV of the Liga III and therefore, in the summer of 2003 they promoted to the Liga II where they activated for four years without any outstanding performance.
+In its first season in the national leagues, Dacia finished 3rd in its Liga III series.
+The following campaign brought the club's first major success, as it won Series IV of Liga III and earned promotion to Liga II in the summer of 2003.

-At the end of the 2006–07 season, Dacia Mioveni finished runner-up in the Liga II, Seria II, and promoted for the first time in history to the Liga I.
+Dacia spent the next four seasons in the second tier.
+At the end of the 2006–07 season, the club finished runners-up in Series II of Liga II and earned promotion to Liga I for the first time in its history.

-Dacia's best performance was the only appearance in the Liga I, in the 2007–08 season, when they finished 16th and were relegated.
-During the same season Dacia Mioveni reached the semi-finals of the Cupa României, being eliminated by CFR Cluj, after an impressive win in the quarterfinals against Dinamo București, with 1–0.